itmat/CAMPAREE/doc/running_camparee.rst

 can substantially decrease run times.
 For users who do not have access to machines with enough memory or a supported cluster environment, Amazon Web Services (AWS) provide a viable alternative for running CAMPAREE.
-These instructions assume users have access to an AWS account with associated key pairs (i.e. \*.pem file), and have a passing familiarity with checking out AWS instances through the web interface (the AWS Management Console).
+These instructions assume users have access to an AWS account with associated IAM key pairs, and have a passing familiarity with checking out AWS instances through the web interface (the AWS Management Console).

 Note: AWS is an excellent resource for providing pay-as-you-go access to high-end machines.
 However, as a cloud-based service, it is important users take approrpiate